Nekane Aramburu: Biography

 She has carried out extensive research in the academic field and from the independent and institutional essay as in the case of "Archivos colectivos: History and actual situation in the independent spaces and artist collectives in Spain 1980-2010" (with the support of the Spanish Ministry of Culture) and from her experience as promoter of the network of spaces and collectives Red Arte (1994-2000).
 She has carried out specific projects on independent management, creating the first national network of autonomous entities in 1994 -Red Arte- and working on these practices especially in Latin America and Southern Europe/Maghreb.
 Martin Manen interviewed her in order to present "Collective Archives".
 This interview is headed by this sentence: "The excessive politicization of culture and the lack of critical spirit cloud everything".
 Also through Mujeres Santas she develops an extensive study in Latin America on post colonialism applying new practices of analysis and mediation that delve into issues of gender and environmental and social responsibility or in the French Grand East with Matériaux Inmateriel on the mechanisms of environmental responsibility in the collections and management of the FRAC of Champagne-Ardenne/Reims, Lorraine/Metz and Alsace/Strasbourg.)

 She has conceived and directed Mediation and Education platforms, for general and specific audiences, such as Digital Generation at the Montehermoso Cultural Center in Vitoria, Spain(2003-2007) or Les Clíniques d'Es Baluard (2013-2018), a stable program of non-formal education for artists.
-She teaches curators, managers and artists in various university master's degrees as well as specialized workshops in Colombia in Medellín (2008) and Bogotá (2012)., Montevideo, Uruguay (2009), Lima, Perú (2011), Bahía Blanca and Buenos Aires in Argentina (2011), Havana in Cuba.
+She teaches curators, managers and artists in various university master's degrees as well as specialized workshops in Medellín (2008) and Bogotá (2012) Colombia, Montevideo, Uruguay (2009), Lima, Peru (2011), Bahía Blanca and Buenos Aires in Argentina (2011), and Havana, Cuba.

 She has been a juror and advisor to different national and international institutions and committees: Basque Government.
-Basque Council of Culture (2010-2014), Fundación de los Museos.
+Basque Council of Culture (2010–2014), Fundación de los Museos.
 Quito.
 Mariano Aguilera Award (2012), Ministry of Culture.
 Velázquez Award (2014), Ramon Llull Institute.
 Venice Biennale (2016) or Diputación de Valencia among others.